Piotr Woźniak (researcher)

 Piotr A. Woźniak ([pjɔtr ˈvɔʑɲak]; born 1962) is a Polish researcher best known for his work on SuperMemo, a learning system based on spaced repetition.

 Life

 Woźniak was born in March 1962 in Milanówek, Poland.

 He began to develop his spaced-repetition software after struggling to retain course material as a student at the Poznań University of Technology in the 1980s.

 He received a doctorate from the Wrocław University of Economics in 1995.
 His doctoral dissertation was entitled Economics of Learning: New Aspects in Designing Modern Computer Aided Self-Instruction Systems.

+He prefers anonymity as it allows him to focus on his learning without distraction.

+Interests and ideas

-In addition to the theory of spaced repetition, his research interests include incremental reading and the optimization of sleep.
+In addition to the theory of spaced repetition, Woźniak's research interests include incremental reading and the optimization of sleep.

+He has written extensively about the failure of schooling, believing that learning needs to be driven by the natural "learn drive".

 He supports the idea of a single international auxiliary language, and for two years kept a diary in Esperanto.